 You can add backends to your application in a configuration file called

-backends.yaml, which declares the name and desired properties of each backend server.
+backends.xml, which declares the name and desired properties of each backend server.
+The

-backends.yaml file.
-This configuration file defines four separate backends:
+backends.xml file.
+This configuration file defines three separate backends:

 - A backend named